BRYN MAWR COLLEGE

 Students wanted to specialize in different pathways.

-Some felt that the department lacks a sense of community.
+Some felt that the department lacked a strong sense of community.

 Expanded the number of existing courses that count as entry points, and established criteria to categorize future courses as entry points.